fhoudebert/tabulon/DEVELOPMENT.md

 ---

-## Troubleshooting: on Windows, satellite windows open blank and frozen

-Symptom (seen on Windows 11 after a local build): the main hub window works, but every window opened afterwards — quick play, help, invitation, extensions… — shows an empty page with only its window title, **does not respond**, and has to be killed from the Task Manager.

-Two distinct Windows-only causes were identified, both now fixed; the freeze is the signature of the first one.
+## Windows-only traps (all fixed — keep them fixed)

+Three Windows/WebView2 behaviours have each cost a debugging session.
+The fixes are in place; the point of this section is that they must not be undone.

-**1. Deadlock: webview windows created from synchronous commands (the primary cause).** Tauri's own documentation (`webview_window.rs`, for the exact version in `Cargo.lock`) states: *"On Windows, this function deadlocks when used in a synchronous command or event handlers"* — the WebView2 creation needs the main-thread message loop to be pumped, and a synchronous command blocks it.
-All of Tabulon's window-opening commands (`open_invitation`, `open_extensions`, `open_info`, `new_match`, …) were
+**1. Never create a webview window from a synchronous command.** Tauri's own documentation states: *"On Windows, this function deadlocks when used in a synchronous command or event handlers"* — WebView2 creation needs the main-thread message loop, which a synchronous command blocks.
+Symptom: every window opened after the hub is blank **and frozen**, killable only from the Task Manager.
+All 16 window-opening commands (`window_cmds.rs`, `match_cmds.rs`) are therefore `async`.
+The hub escapes because it is created in `setup()`; Linux/macOS escape because their webviews do not depend on that message pump.
-synchronous: the window shell appeared, the webview never finished initializing — blank *and* frozen, unkillable except via Task Manager.
-The hub escapes because it is created in `setup()`, not in a command;
-Linux/macOS escape because their webviews don't depend on that message pump.
-Fix: every command that creates a webview window is now `async` (16 commands across `window_cmds.rs` and `match_cmds.rs`) — async commands run off the main thread and the creation is dispatched properly.
-Header comments in `window_cmds.rs` explain why; do not make these synchronous again.

-**2. Injection race: `window.__TAURI__` late in secondary webviews.** A separate, known WebView2 race (tauri-apps/tauri#12990, "status: upstream"; #12694 for the "second webview window" case): the Tauri initialization scripts — including the `withGlobalTauri` injection — can run *after* the page's `<script type="module">` for a webview created after startup, inconsistently and CPU-load-dependently.
+**2. `window.__TAURI__` can arrive late in secondary webviews** (tauri-apps/tauri#12990, #12694): initialization scripts may run *after* a page's `<script type="module">`, inconsistently and CPU-load-dependent.
 Every `tauri-bridge.js` call then throws and the page boots into empty `data-i18n` skeletons.
-Fix (`app/content/tauri-bridge.js`): the bridge waits for the injection with a top-level `await` before letting any importer run — suspending the page's whole module graph and, per the HTML spec for deferred module scripts, delaying `DOMContentLoaded`, so no page code had to change.
-The wait only arms inside a real Tauri page (`isTauriPage()`: `tauri://localhost`, `http(s)://tauri.localhost`, or the dev `localhost` origin — Node test stubs keep the historical lazy-error behavior), costs nothing when the injection already happened, and after 8 s logs an explicit, *non-fatal* console error — seeing that error means the injection never arrived at all, a different problem (CSP, `withGlobalTauri` off, broken build) worth reporting as such.
+The bridge waits for the injection with a top-level `await`, which suspends the whole module graph and delays `DOMContentLoaded` — so no page code had to change.
+The wait only arms in a real Tauri page (`isTauriPage()`; Node test stubs must keep the lazy behaviour and never wait), and after 8 s logs a *non-fatal* error meaning the injection never arrived at all — a different problem (CSP, `withGlobalTauri` off, broken build).
 Both predicates are pure and covered by `tests/test-tauri-bridge-injection.mjs`.

+**3. At `document_start`, `document.documentElement` can be `null`.** The
+external-dist rewriter used to call `observe(document.documentElement, …)` inside a `try/catch` that swallowed the resulting `TypeError`, so on Windows its `MutationObserver` was simply never installed — silently, and only there (WebKitGTK already had the element).
+Anything inserted with `innerHTML` then escaped rewriting, since the other hooks only see `.src` assignments and `setAttribute`: game thumbnails came back **500** from the app protocol for externally-loaded games.
+It now observes `document` (always present, `subtree: true` covers everything) and the `catch` logs instead of hiding.
+Two lessons worth
+keeping: a silent `catch` around setup code buys nothing, and a hook set matters less than the *insertion paths* it actually covers.

 ## Internal architecture

-> History: a SharedWorker architecture ("one application brain") was
-> explored and **abandoned**.
-In the current architecture, each match's
-> business core lives in its own `play.html` window.

 ```
 ┌────────────────────────────┐